Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

     </tr>
 </table>

-# A glance over the data:
+# A glance through the data:

 The dataset consists of 18,846 samples divided into 20 classes.